Programs and Events

 woman practicing yoga on a pier by the lake

-Purpose Spring Break
+Emory Advance Spring Break

 During this five-day, off-campus retreat, students will intentionally set aside their regular routine and engage in self-directed activities that are not focused on their usual metrics of productivity, achievement or specific goals.
 Instead, students will have the opportunity to reflect and experience through unstructured time and group discussion.
 Inspired by the practice of "non-doing" or "stillness" as a mode of self-discovery, the Purpose Spring Break can lead to improved mindfulness, rest and recharging, creativity, focus and clarity, and decreased feeling of overwhelmingness.